tapyu/to-rm-courses/numerical-methods/README.md

 #### [Symbolic Differentiation][45]

 Symbolic differentiation involves to manipulation of mathematical expressions to derive symbolic expressions for derivatives.

+### [Numerical integration][46] (chapter 19 and 20 on Chapra)

+ Numerical integration used to approximate the definite integral of a function when an analytical solution is either impractical or impossible to obtain.
+We can numerically integrate either a set of samples or an mathematical function (whose closed-form integral is too complicated to calculate analytically).

+#### Packages
+- **Numerical integration**
+  - [`NumericalIntegration.jl`][3]: Simple (maybe not so reliable) numerical integration methods
+    - Trapezoidal (default) (See section 19.3 on Chapra)
+    - TrapezoidalEven
+    - TrapezoidalFast
+    - TrapezoidalEvenFast
+    - SimpsonEven (See section 19.4 on Chapra)
+    - SimpsonEvenFast
+    - RombergEven (see 20.2 on Chapra)
+  - [`Integrals.jl`][4]: A more reliable numerical integration methods (maybe not all methods are exposed in Chapra)
+    - Gauss–Kronrod quadrature formula (a variant of Gaussian quadrature, see [wiki][27])
+    - H-Adaptive Integration (Adaptive quadrature?
+If so, see section 20.4 on Chapra).
+It uses [`HCubature.jl`][5], which is a `julia` code for the [adaptive multidimensional integration][6]
+    - Monte Carlo integration (apparently it doesn't have on Chapra)
+    - Gauss-Legendre quadrature (see section 20.3 on Chapra)
+    - `integral()` in matlab uses adaptive quadrature (see section 20.4 on Chapra)

 ### [Optimization problems][47] (chap.
 7 on Chapra)